-- If your child has a PLP or a Statement of SEN (or Education Health Care Plan), their views will be sought before any review meetings and when appropriate, they will attend the meetings.
+- If your child has a PLP or an Education Health Care Plan, their views will be sought before any review meetings and, where appropriate, they will attend the meetings.

 What Specialist Services And Expertise Are Available At Or Accessed By The School?

-- We have an knowledgeable staff team who have a great deal of experience of working with children with Special Educational Needs.
+- We have a knowledgeable staff team who have a great deal of experience of working with children with Special Educational Needs.